-- Community education on the importance of coastal and estuarine areas. - Reduction of the number or formalising foreshore access points to reduce environmental damage.
-Dune rehabilitation should be considered as a component of this work. - Dredging for environmental benefit. - Design and initiation of monitoring of estuary and coastal environments (monitoring projects must be linked with actions to improve ecosystem health and be consistent with the Assessing estuary ecosystem health: Sampling, data analysis, and reporting protocols). - Actions to protect First Nations Peoples' cultural heritage and values. - Stormwater quality management where it is demonstrated to have a significant impact on the receiving coastal or estuarine environment. - Revegetation and weed management projects. - Sediment and erosion control actions. - Acid sulfate soils management. - Habitat restoration and conservation including riparian corridor management.
+- community education on the importance of coastal and estuarine areas - reducing the number of or formalising foreshore access points to reduce environmental damage.
+Dune rehabilitation should be considered as a component of this work

+- dredging for environmental benefit - setup and implementation of short-term (up to 3 years) monitoring of estuary and coastal environments (monitoring projects must be linked with actions to improve ecosystem health and be consistent with the Assessing estuary ecosystem health: Sampling, data analysis, and reporting protocols - actions to protect First Nations Peoples' cultural heritage and values - stormwater quality management where it is demonstrated to have a significant impact on the receiving coastal or estuarine environment - revegetation and weed management projects - sediment and erosion control actions - acid sulfate soils management - habitat restoration and conservation including riparian corridor management.